Course Outline

 Review the current syllabus document and most recent exam paper to identify gaps in your own knowledge and understanding of the unit 4 topic 2 content.
 Identify one aspect that you find challenging or new and research this topic to develop your own knowledge base identify three sources that could be used with secondary geography students.
 Note this content should be the focus of your three-lesson sequence in Part 3.

-Part 2 Create a Teaching-learning and assessment plan (500 words)
+Part 2 Create a Teaching-learning and assessment plan (500 words - words directly copied from the syllabus are not counted and should be highlighted).

 Create a teaching-learning and assessment plan for Unit 4 topic 2 based on the concepts, substance and structure of the content and teaching strategies for senior geography.